gpospelov/qt-mvvm/README.md

 Main features of framework are:

-+ Application data model design allowing to store almost any type of data
++ Application model to store almost any type of data (independent from Qt)
-+ View model design to show parts of data model in Qt widgets
 + Serialization of application models to json
 + Undo/redo based on command pattern
++ View model to show parts of data model in Qt widgets (Qt-dependent)
 + Some scientific graphics
 + Automatic generation of widgets from model content
 + Flexible layout of Qt's trees and tables